 9. Striped Sweater and Black Mini Skirt

-This is classic French-girl style.
+SaveIt’s typical French-girl fashion.
 You can’t go wrong with a black and white striped sweater and a black skirt.
-Add some sheer tights and your loafers, and you’re ready for anything—a date, a museum, or just dinner with friends.
+Then throw on a pair of sheer tights and your loafers, and you’re set to go date, museum, or just a date with friends.

 10. Oversized Trench Coat and Plaid Mini Skirt